 You will begin your 8-day sailing excursion at Red Hook Harbor on St. Thomas.
-Enjoy a smooth 45-minute sail to the uninhabited island of Great St. James and jump into the turquoise waters at Christmas Cove for an afternoon swim and snorkel.
+Enjoy smooth 45-minute sail to the uninhabited island of Great St. James and jump into the turquoise waters at Christmas Cove.
 The calm waters of this well-protected cove are a National Marine Sanctuary.
-Here you will see lots of fish, sea turtles, and friendly stingrays.
-Overnight in this quiet and protective cove.
+You wi l see lots of fish, sea turtles, and friendly stingrays here.

-In the morning you depart Jost Van Dyke and sail on to Marina Cay with a stop at the uninhabited islands of Green Cay and Sandy Cay.
-Green Cay is an exciting dive and snorkel site which has a series of pinnacles covered with brightly colored sponges and branching hydroid fans which shelter abundant marine life such as juvenile Angel Fish and Glassy Minnows, as well as Jacks, large Dog Snappers, schools of Barracuda and huge Tarpon.
+In the morning, you depart Jost Van Dyke and sail on to Marina Cay with a stop at the uninhabited islands of Green Cay and Sandy Cay.
+Green Cay is an exciting dive and snorkel site which has a series of pinnacles covered with brightly colored sponges and branching hydroid fans which shelter abundant marine life such as juvenile Angel Fish and Glassy Minnows, as well as Jacks, large Dog Snappers, schools of Barracuda and colossal Tarpon.
 Onshore is a beach composed entirely of coral, smoothed by the action of the waves.
 A few hundred yards onto the island, there is a small shipwreck of a more modern-looking boat.

 Enjoy the day snorkeling or diving the Wreck of the Rhone.
 Made famous in the movie “The Deep,” this is one of the great adventures for snorkelers and divers alike.
-Snorkelers can enjoy floating over the wreck from the surface of the water with your mask and fins.
+Snorkelers can enjoy floating over the wreck from the surface of the water with their mask and fins.
 Divers submerge for a closer look, exploring the nooks and crannies of this fascinating wreck.

 Overnight in Spanish Town and enjoy another gourmet dinner prepared especially for you by your private chef.